 If an aquatic pest or disease becomes established in the natural environment it can be very difficult, if not impossible, to eradicate.
 To reduce this risk, we have banned some fish from being kept or imported into WA by placing them on our noxious fish list.

-Regardless of whether a fish is listed as noxious or not, you should never release non-native fish, aquatic animals or plants into the wild.
+Regardless of whether a fish is listed as noxious or not, you should never release or dispose of non-native fish, aquatic animals or plants into the wild.
 Fish tanks and ornamental ponds should be designed so fish can’t escape.

 Unwanted aquatic animals should be taken back to suppliers or disposed of humanely - the RSPCA has further details; search their website using the term ‘humanely euthanase fish’.